<< Click to Display Table of Contents >>

 •Locked is the locked status of the arrow annotation.
 If this property is enabled then the annotation cannot be deleted and its properties (including its position and size) cannot be modified by users.

-•Layer specifies the optional content layer to which the arrow annotation belongs.
+•Layer determines the optional content layer to which the arrow annotation belongs.
 Further information about layers is available here.

 •Fill Color determines the color of the line ending style used at the start of the arrow annotation.
 The line ending property is detailed below.